okikio/native/packages/animate/README.md

 ```

 ## Demo
 I built a small demo showing off the abilities of the `@okikio/animate` library.
-You can find the files for the demo in [./build](https://github.com/okikio/native/tree/master/packages/animate/build) folder.
+You can find the files for the demo in the [./build](https://github.com/okikio/native/tree/master/packages/animate/build) folder.

 > [Click to view demo &#8594;](https://okikio.github.io/native/packages/animate/demo/)